hamshkhawar/image-workflows/README.md

 During the execution of the segmentation workflow, `1 to 7` plugins will be utilized.
 However, for executing the analysis workflow, `1 to 8` plugins will be employed.
 If a user wishes to execute a workflow for a new dataset, they can utilize a sample YAML file to input parameter values.
 This YAML file can be saved in the desired subdirectory of the `configuration` folder with the name `dataset.yml`

+If a user opts to run a workflow without background correction, they can set `background_correction` to false.
+In this case, the workflow will skip steps `4 and 5`

-`python src/__main__.py --name="BBBC039" --workflow=analysis`
+`python -m polus.image.workflows  --name="BBBC001" --workflow=analysis`

-A directory named `workflow` is generated, encompassing CLTs for each plugin, YAML files, and all outputs are stored within the `outdir` directory.
+A directory named `outputs` is generated, encompassing CLTs for each plugin, YAML files, and all outputs are stored within the `outdir` directory.
 ```
-workflows
+outputs
 ├── experiment
 │   └── cwl_adapters
 |   experiment.cwl